Trade directory · Conway metro · Arkansas

 Licensing Requirements

-Arkansas requires no state license for residential painting contractors.
-However, contractors performing work over $2,000 must register with Arkansas Contractors Licensing Board and carry liability insurance.
-Commercial work may require general contractor license depending on project scope and value.
+Arkansas does not require state licensing for painting contractors.
+However, contractors performing work over $2,000 must register with the Arkansas Contractors Licensing Board and obtain a residential or commercial contractor license depending on project type.
+No exam required for painting-only work, but must show proof of insurance and pay registration fees.
+Registration renewed annually.

 §2